XRPLF/xrpl-dev-portal/content/use-cases/payments/direct-xrp-payments-uc.md

 ---
 # Direct XRP Payments

 The basis of any financial system is transferring value.
-The simplest and most direct method on the XRP Ledger is transferring XRP from one account to another; successful transactions can complete in 8 seconds or less on the ledger.
+The quickest and simplest method on the XRP Ledger are direct XRP payments from one account to another.
+Unlike other payment methods that require multiple transactions to complete, direct XRP payments require only one and can complete in 8 seconds or less.

-**Note:** A direct XRP payment transfers funds in one transaction, without intermediary steps.
-You can only make direct payments when XRP is the currency sent and received.
+**Note:** You can only make direct payments when XRP is the currency sent and received.

 Learn about [Direct XRP Payments](direct-xrp-payments.html) on the Ledger.